uwescience/myria-website/docs/index.markdown

 recommend MyriaL because, in that mode, you can inter-twine SQL and MyriaL in your script.

-Try the following query, which scans the Brandon:Demo:Books relation, filters some elements, and computes an aggregate that it stores in a relation called "public:adhoc:AggregatedBooks":
+Try the following query, which ingests a dataset from S3, stores it in the relation `public:adhoc:Twitter`, and computes an aggregate that it stores in a relation called `public:adhoc:Followers`:

+    Twitter = LOAD("https://s3-us-west-2.amazonaws.com/myria/public-adhoc-TwitterK.csv", csv(schema(column0:int, column1:int), skip=1));
+    STORE(Twitter, public:adhoc:Twitter, [$0]);
-    T1 = scan(Brandon:Demo:Books);
+    Twitter = SCAN(public:adhoc:Twitter);

-    Filtered = SELECT * FROM T1 WHERE pages > 10;

-    AggregatedBooks = SELECT count(*) FROM Filtered;
+    Followers = SELECT $0, COUNT($1) FROM Twitter;

-    Store(AggregatedBooks, AggregatedBooks);
+    STORE(Followers, public:adhoc:Followers, [$0]);

+(The extra argument in the `STORE` statement means to hash-partition the data on the first attribute and store it hash-partitioned across all worker instances.)

 First click on "Parse".
 This will show you the query plan that Myria will execute.
 Then click on "Execute Query".
 This will execute the query and produce a link to the output.

 Now select  the "Profile Query" option below the query window and re-execute the query with the option ON.
 Below the result, you will see the "Profiling results".
 Click on it.
 It wil show you profiling information about the way the query executed.
 Explore the output of the profiler.

-Now let's execute a query that reads new data from S3.
-This query reads the data and stores it in relation "public:adhoc:smallTable".
-The extra argument in the Store statement means to hash-partition the data on the first attribute and store it hash-partitioned across all four worker instances.
-It is informative to first see the query plane (click on "Parse") and then to execute the query.

-    smallTable = load("https://s3-us-west-2.amazonaws.com/uwdb/sampleData/smallTable", csv(schema(column0:int, column1:int), skip=0));

-    Store(smallTable, smallTable, [$0]);

-Now, we can execute queries on the newly ingested data:

-    t = scan(public:adhoc:smallTable);

-    smallTableAggregated = select count(*) from t;

-    Store(smallTableAggregated, smallTableAggregated);

 ### Using the Myria Service from Python